MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/similar-remarketing-list.md

 - [Supported Campaign Types](#supportedcampaigntypes)

 ## <a name="audience"></a>Audience
-The name of the similar remarketing list is set by Bing Ads.
+The name of the similar remarketing list is set by Microsoft Advertising.
 The name can contain a maximum of 128 characters.

 The name can contain a maximum of 128 characters